Setting the scene

 A viable workaround?

 Rather than changing the lighting setup as mentioned above, it is possible to edit the appearance and increase the luminous intensity.
 This changes the appearance on the model to a bright white colour easily.
-However, be warned if you use Photoview 360 or Visualize to render the model, the appearance will emit light.
+However, if you use Photoview 360 or SOLIDWORKS Visualize to render the model, please be aware that the appearance will emit light.

 We hope you found that useful!